microsoft/vscode-docs/docs/remote/containers-advanced.md

 ### [Optional] Making the remote source code available locally

-If you store your code on the remote host's filesystem instead of inside a Docker volume, there are a few ways you can the files locally:
+If you store your source code on the remote host's filesystem instead of inside a Docker volume, there are several ways you can access the files locally:

 1. [Use the mount command](https://docs.docker.com/machine/reference/mount/) if you are using [Docker Machine](https://docs.docker.com/machine/).
 2. [Mount the remote filesystem using SSHFS](/docs/remote/troubleshooting.md#using-sshfs-to-access-files-on-your-remote-host) from the command line.
 3. [Sync files from the remote host to your local machine using `rsync`](/docs/remote/troubleshooting.md#using-rsync-to-maintain-a-local-copy-of-your-source-code).

-Using Docker Machine's mount command or SSHFS is the more convenient option and does not require any sync'ing.
-However performance will be significantly slower than working through VS Code and it is best used for small edits and uploading content.
-Using something like a local source control tool in this way will be very slow and can cause unforeseen problems.
-Rsync is a better option if you need to use these types of tools since it will copy the entire contents of a folder on the remote host to your local machine.
+Using Docker Machine's mount command or SSHFS are the more convenient options and do not require any sync'ing.
+However performance will be significantly slower than working through VS Code and they are best used for small edits and uploading content.
+Working this way with a local source control tool will be very slow and can be problematic.
+Rsync is a better choice since it will copy the entire contents of a folder on the remote host to your local machine.

 ### [Optional] Storing your remote devcontainer.json files on the server